geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 ## Audio

 [Youtube](https://www.youtube.com/watch?v=_zNqg1U1vdI)
-_there is an auto-generated transcript on youtube, but obviously our's here is superior in every way :)_
+_there is an auto-generated transcript on youtube, but obviously our's here is superior in every way:)_
 _also chapters will be in the youtube description_

 ## Transcript